SPIRAL-MED/DiagnosisArena/README.md

 ### Load Data

 We have released the data of the test set on [Hugging Face](https://huggingface.co/datasets/SII-SPIRAL-MED/DiagnosisArena).
-In the test split, it contains 1,000 instance including the answers for small-scale testing.
+In the test split, it contains 915 instances, including the answers for small-scale testing.

 Loading the data is very simple.
 You can use the following code snippet: